Park Bo-gum: 2015–2021: Rise to prominence, breakthrough, and international popularity

-In a departure from his previous roles, Park drew positive reviews from both audiences and critics for his performance in the crime drama Hello Monster (2015).
+Park drew positive reviews for his performance in the crime drama Hello Monster (2015).
 His portrayal earned him the Popularity Award and Best Supporting Actor Award at the 2015 KBS Drama Awards.
 The same year, he appeared in Han Jun-hee's neo-noir film Coin Locker Girl.
 The role earned him a nomination for the Best New Actor in Film at the 52nd Baeksang Arts Awards and won him the Rising Star Award at the 11th MaxMovie Awards.
+From May 2015 to June 2016, Park hosted the music show Music Bank with singer Irene.
+The pairing received significant media attention for their hosting and vocal performances, with press outlets identifying them as one of the program's best partnerships.